xinzhouhe/power-outage-analysis/README.md

 ></iframe>
 According to these two graphs, we believe that there is a correlation between the cause of the power outage and its duration, as well as the power demand loss cause by the power outage.

-#### Other misc. analysis
+#### Bivariate Analysis
-Besides the above analysis and visualizations, we have also explored the dataset a little bit more, to gain a deeper understanding of the pattern.
+The analysis and visualizations above were focused on the univariate analysis, we have also explored the dataset a little bit more, to gain a deeper understanding of the pattern.
 The first would the trend of the frequency of the power outages occured over years.
 <iframe
   src="assets/annual_trend.html"
   width="800"